UnifiedPush/documentation/content/users/gateway.md

 * [NextPush](/users/distributors/nextpush/) You need to setup a rule on your reverse proxy.
 More information at <https://github.com/UP-NextPush/server-app#gateways>

+### Common-Proxies

+**Recommended, if your provider does not have a built-in gateway or you want to host a public gateway**

+Common-Proxies is a set of rewrite proxies and push gateways for UnifiedPush.
+It can be used as a matrix gateway.
+If needed, it supports forwarding to any public remote URL with defense against requests to internal networks.

+Information on setup is in the documentation for the [Common-Proxies](https://github.com/UnifiedPush/common-proxies)

 ### Nginx

-Until [MSC2970](https://github.com/matrix-org/matrix-doc/pull/2970) is figured out we unfortunately need another re-write proxy.

-The one at https://matrix.gateway.unifiedpush.org is publically available, however you can easily self-host it.
+**Not recommended**

+It is possible to do a personnal matrix gateway with nginx compiled with lua support.

-Here is a gateway, change the value of `accepted` to the endpoint URL you want to allow, do not forget the last `/` :
+Change the value of `accepted` to the endpoint URL you want to allow, do not forget the last `/` :

 ```nginx
 resolver 127.0.0.1;